These 4 apps will make your meetings more productive—for free

 Loom lets you effortlessly record your screen and yourself at the same time, making it great for quick demos or to provide feedback on in-flight projects.
 Recorded videos are quickly packaged up and can be shared via a simple link to send to your recipients.

-It feels sort of like a meeting, except without all the… well, meeting-ness.
+It feels sort of like a meeting, except without all the . . . well, meeting-ness.

 The free version gives you 50 accounts to play with, 25 videos per person, and a max recording length of five minutes.